elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

  * Re-use build scripts across IDE and Jenkins

- * Use your company’s templates
+ * Use your company's templates

  * Use Plugins effectively